Basis Of Presentation

 Our Consolidated Financial Statements are presented in accordance with U.S. GAAP.

-Unconsolidated investments where we have significant influence are reported using the equity method of accounting.
+Other investments in which we have the ability to exercise significant influence and joint ventures are accounted for under the equity method of accounting.

 Our Consolidated Financial Statements are stated in U.S. dollars, which is our functional currency.